 On rare occasion, if a user's BBS connection drops unexpectedly, DOSBox may not properly recognize the fact that it lost carrier.
 If this happens, the game will continue to run idly without the user being present.
 So check your BBS server at least daily, and if you happen to notice DOSBox-X running without anyone being logged in, simply close the DOSBox window.

 It has been observed that YT runs stably on Windows 2000 (or similar NT-based OS).

 So, if practical, consider running YT on its own dedicated hardware running Windows 2000, and install a lightweight BBS software package like GameSrv (any pre-2016 version).
-Then, on your main BBS system, configure your YT door so that it connects to the second system via RLogin, which then executes the game when connected.
+Then, on your main BBS system, configure your YT door so that it connects to the Windows 2000 system via RLogin, which then executes the game when connected.
 To the user, it will appear as though it's all running under one roof.

 Steve decided to decommission and repurpose the server he used to run YTGS effective August 1, 2021.
 Prior to its removal, it ran reliably for approximately one year.